Kobee1203/weedow-searchy/README.md

 </p>

 ## About
-Spring Data Search allows to automatically expose endpoints in order to search for data related to JPA entities.
+Spring Data Search allows to automatically expose endpoints in order to search for data related to Entities.

-Spring Data Search provides an advanced search engine that does not require the creation of JPA repositories with custom methods needed to search on different fields of JPA entities.
+Spring Data Search provides an advanced search engine that does not require the creation of Repositories with custom methods needed to search on different fields of Entities.

 We can search on any field, combine multiple criteria to refine the search, and even search on nested fields.